The Street Seen: Santa Monica Dairy Company

 Well, we have to go out of Ocean Park again - back across the border into Venice - to have a look at the Venice-based Santa Monica Dairy Company.

 In 1893 Swiss immigrant Herman Michel (1872 – 1969)1 buys Charles Hawes (1852 – 1901)2 Santa Monica dairy3 at 17th and Santa Monica.
-In 1895, Michel and fellow Swiss immigrant Ruldoph Hiltbrand (1863 – 1945)4 form the Santa Monica Dairy Company as an unincorporated partnership.5
+In 1895, Michel and fellow Swiss immigrant Rudolph Hiltbrand (1863 – 1945)4 form the Santa Monica Dairy Company as an unincorporated partnership.5

-With the acquisition of the downtown Los Angeles Imperial Dairy8 in 1907, Santa Monica Dairy has a herd of 80 cows and a practical monopoly on the milk business along the beach.
+With the acquisition of the downtown Los Angeles Imperial Dairy7 in 1907, Santa Monica Dairy has a herd of 80 cows and a practical monopoly on the milk business along the beach.
 In 1914, Santa Monica Dairy builds a milk processing dairy plant in Venice on Rose Ave (between 3rd and 4th Ave).

 With the end of WWII, Santa Monica Dairy streamlines its operations.
 Michel sells his Edgemar Farm dairy herd in 1947, and imports 10,500 gallons of milk daily on tankers from the San Fernando Valley to the Rose Ave plant.
-The milk and other products11 are sold under the Edgemar and Edgemar Farms labels.
+The milk and other products10 are sold under the Edgemar and Edgemar Farms labels.

-Michel and his wife, Nora Michel (1876 – 1959), live on the Edgemar Farm for 20 years, before moving in 1923 to 3014 3rd St. in Ocean Park, until his death in 1969.
+Michel and his wife, Nora Michel (1876 – 1959), live on the Edgemar Farm for 17 years, before moving to 3014 3rd St. in Ocean Park, from 1920 until his death in 1969.

 Charles William Hawes (1852 – 1901) Born in Maine, Hawes comes to Santa Monica in 1876 and works as a carpenter.
-In 1877 his mother and brother (Albert D. Hawes) arrive from Maine, and they live in a cottage that Hawes has built.
+In 1877, his mother and brother (Albert D. Hawes) arrive from Maine, and they live in a cottage that Hawes has built.
 In 1889 Hawes opens a California curiosities store opposite the S&P train depot.
-In 1891 Hawes starts a dairy at 17th and Santa Monica Blvd with 45 cows and milk delivery.
-In 1893 Hawes sells the dairy operation to Herman Michel.
+In 1891, Hawes starts a dairy at 17th and Santa Monica Blvd with 45 cows and milk delivery.
+In 1893, Hawes sells the dairy operation to Herman Michel.

 The first cattle brought into California are scrawny stock from Mexico - used primarily for meat, hides, and tallow.
 Many who make the overland trek to California bring with them cows to provide milk for their families.
 Larger dairy herds first emerge close to California’s most populated areas.
 According to the 1860 census, there are 264,000 people in California and 104,000 cows.
-During the 1880s and 1890s dairying in California is transformed from a provincial industry to a scientific and modern one - with the introduction of the cream separator, refrigeration, irrigation, the milking machine, and extensive planting of alfalfa.
+During the 1880s and 1890s, dairying in California is transformed from a provincial industry to a scientific and modern one - with the introduction of the cream separator, refrigeration, irrigation, the milking machine, and extensive planting of alfalfa.
 The glass milk bottle with reliable closure is invented in 1886.
 In 1907, pasteurized milk becomes commercially practical.

-Ruldoph Hiltbrand (1863 – 1945).
+Rudolph Hiltbrand (1863 – 1945).
 Born in Switzerland, comes to the US in 1881 and is naturalized in 1894 in Los Angeles.
 In 1895, Hiltbrand and fellow Swiss immigrant Herman Michel form the Santa Monica Dairy Company.
 In 1915 Hiltbrand marries Marcelle Delacourt Berkelmans (1873 – 19??).
 She dies before 1920, and he marries Swiss-born Julia Hiltbrand (1888 – 19??).

 In 1910, Frederick Henry Pahl (1876 - 19??), a Venice dairyman, incorporates with the Secretary of State under the name Santa Monica Dairy Company, Incorporated, and proceeds to distribute milk products under this name.
 The courts quickly find that incorporation does not give Pahl any rights to use the trademarked Santa Monica Dairy name.